 For some of the prettiest, most pristine hiking of your life head to Ivvavik National Park in Canada’s Yukon Territory, home to wild empty spaces and non-glaciated mountains.
-From the Imniarvik Base Camp there are a huge number of hiking opportunities, all on unmarked trails but with big vistas so it’s easy to find your way.
+From the Imniarvik Base Camp there are a huge number of Ivvavik hiking opportunities, all on unmarked trails but with big vistas so it’s easy to find your way.

-These are the four fabulous Arctic hikes our group did while staying in Ivvavik National Park.
+These are the four fabulous Ivvavik hikes our group did while staying in Ivvavik National Park.

 Sheep Slot is an easy 3.0 kilometre round-trip hike with less than 20 metres of elevation gain.
 It’s a great warm-up hike that starts at the confluence of Sheep Creek with the beautiful Firth River.

 Sheep Slot is a fun place to explore with lots of rock hopping and photographic opportunities.
 We were hoping to catch sight of a group of rafters that were due to come through the day we were there, but unfortunately that never happened.